Open Close

 How does the credit check work?

 The credit assessment checks a person’s creditworthiness or ability.
 This involves various factors, such as previous credit history, income and other financial aspects.
 The purpose is to find out how likely the person is to default on a loan.
 So you cannot avoid such a check when you apply for a loan in Switzerland.
+You will also need to provide your e-mail address in order to receive information and updates on the credit process.

 The Swiss Consumer Credit Act stipulates that credit checks must be carried out.
 If there are negative entries about you in the Central Office for Credit Information (ZEK), the credit institution may not grant the credit.